agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 # Introduction

 Civil aviation has traditionally focused primarily on the efficient and safe transportation of people and goods via the airspace.
-Owing to the application of sound engineering practices and conservative operating procedures, flying is today the safest mode of transport.
-The desire not to compromise this safety makes it challenging to introduce uncrewed vehicles into the airspace.
+Despite the inherent risks, the application of sound engineering practices and conservative operating procedures has made flying the safest mode of transport today.
+Now the desire not to compromise this safety makes it difficult to integrate unmanned vehicles into the airspace, accomodate new applications, and keep pace with the rapid growth in aviation.
 To that end, the NASA Aeronautics' Airspace Operations and Safety Program (AOSP) System Wide Safety (SWS) project has been investigating how crewed and uncrewed aircraft may safely operate in shared airspace.
-Wildfire suppression and hurricane relief are being studied as motivating use cases, in part because the rules for operating in the US national airspace are typically relaxed during natural disasters and relief efforts.

-Disaster response scenarios present unique challenges for safe operations.
-Of fundamental importance is the need for system-wide coordination in spite of an unpredictable communications environment.
+This memo surveys some of the particular distributed computing challenges raised in this area and the methods that may prove useful in overcoming them.

+Our primary motivating use cases have been taken from civil emergency response scenarios, especially wildfire suppression and hurricane relief.
+The motivation for this choice is two-fold: first, the rules for operating in the US national airspace are typically relaxed during natural disasters and relief efforts.
+Second, these settings are an excellent microcosm for the sorts of general challenges faced by non-emergency applications.
+Operations in disaster response are hampered by a challenging communications environment, the causes of which can be several in number: remote locations, damaged infrastructure, harsh weather, and limited battery power, to name a few.
+From a networking perspective, these factors lead to heavy packet loss and significant delays.
+In turn, from a systems perspective, unreliable communications present challenges for coordination among distributed agents, which typically takes the form of enforcing consistency on data that has been replicated across multiple locations for efficiency.
+Finally, from a civil agency perspective, an inability to coordinate agents makes it difficult to enforce safety conditions, as safe operations typically require agents to act with reasonably up-to-date information about the other agents in the system.

 Designing systems that are resilient to these sorts of environments is a challenge for distributed computing, a subdiscipline of computer science.
 This purpose of this memorandum is to enumerate some of the considerations involved in coordinating air- and ground-based elements from a distributed computing perspective, identifying challenges, potential requirements, and frameworks that suggest possible solutions.

+## Protocols

 Traditionally, civil aviation has employed simple communication patterns between airborne and ground-based agents and among